EBI-Metagenomics/EMG-docs/docs/faqs.rst

 I have submitted my data - how do I trigger the analysis?
 ---------------------------------------------------------
 There is no manual way to trigger analysis.
 If you have provided `access agreement <https://www.ebi.ac.uk/metagenomics/submission>`_ for MGnify, we will pick up your sequences from ENA automatically and queue them for analysis.
-Access agreements provided to EBI Metagenomics will apply to MGnify.
+Access agreements previously provided to EBI Metagenomics will apply to MGnify.

 Do you have an API?
 -------------------